drgullin/icheck/README.md

 License
 -------
 iCheck jQuery plugin is released under [MIT License](http://en.wikipedia.org/wiki/MIT_License).
 Feel free to use it in personal and commercial projects.
-Feel free to use it in personal and commercial projects.